dream-gcm/usermanual/source/Chapter3.md

 These are single-record files that contain tendency information in the standard spectral format.
 They are read into the `channel 13` to provide the basic forcing for the model.
 If an _fbs file is chosen to force the model it should be used in conjunction with the correct initial condition, which corresponds to the desired basic state.
 This is because an _fbs file contains exactly the value required to cancel the tendency that the unforced model would have if it were integrated one timestep forward from that basic state.
 So if the basic state is used as an initial condition in conjunction with its _fbs file, there will be no development in the model.
 It will step forward in time and its state will remain the same as its initial condition.
 So if you read  `fbs/ERAi_ave4x_1979-2016_DJF_fbs.b` into `channel 13`, and use  `ave/ERAi_ave4x_1979-2016_DJF.b` in `channel 10` and `channel 16`, the model will just sit on that state until rounding errors grow to finite amplitude through instability (this usually takes a few hundred days).

 Of course this configuration is intended for use in experiments where there is a perturbation either to the forcing ( a `_fan` file) or to the initial condition.
-More on this in Chapter 4 section 4i.
+More on this in [Chapter 4, Section 4.2e](https://dreamusermanual.readthedocs.io/en/latest/Chapter4.html#e-how-to-calculate-forcing-perturbations).

 _v) fcm: Forcing a Circulation Model_